puppetlabs/puppet-strings/README.md

 Installation
 ------------

-In most cases, the following will need to be installed:
+In order to run strings you need to have the following software installed:

-* A supported Ruby version.
-Ruby 1.9.3 and 2.0.0 are fully supported.
-Anything older than Ruby 1.9 is not supported.
-* A supported Puppet version.
-Anything older than Puppet 3.6.x is not supported.
+  * Ruby 1.9.3 or newer
+  * Puppet 3.7 or newer
+  * The yard rubygem

-In order to install the strings module, simply `git clone` this repository into your `modulepath` (i.e. `/etc/puppet/modules`) and ensure that you have the `yard` and `rgen` gems installed.
+In order to install the strings module, simply `git clone` this repository into your `modulepath` (i.e. `/etc/puppet/modules`).
+This module is also available on the puppet forge and can be installed with `puppet module install puppetlabs-strings`.

-Alternatively, you can clone the repository elsewhere and run the `puppet strings` command directly from the source directory if you install the need gems via bundler and the provided Gemfile.

-Once this module has been officially released to the Forge, you will also be able to install it using the `puppet module install` command.

 Running Puppet Strings
 -----